Patrick-Ehimen/JS-Dice-Game/readme.md

 ## Code

 The game is implemented using HTML, CSS and JavaScript.
 The JavaScript code selects HTML elements and adds event listeners to the buttons.
-The `init` function initializes the game state, and the switchPlayer function switches the active player.
-The btnRoll event listener generates a random number between 1 and 6 and updates the current player's score.
-The btnHold event listener adds the current player's score to their total score and checks if the game has ended.
-The btnNew event listener resets the game to its initial state.
+The `init` function initializes the game state, and the `switchPlayer` function switches the active player.
+The `btnRoll` event listener generates a random number between 1 and 6 and updates the current player's score.
+The `btnHold` event listener adds the current player's score to their total score and checks if the game has ended.
+The `btnNew` event listener resets the game to its initial state.

+## Feedback

+If you have any suggestions or feedback, please feel free to create an issue or pull request on the GitHub repository.
+Your contributions are highly appreciated.